John-R-Wallace-NOAA/GoogleVis_Type_Motion_Chart_No_Flash/DSLabs_Gap_data_with_fertility.md

       # openwd()  # To open the copied motion chart go to the newly created HTML folder and doulble-click on 'index.html'
 <br>
 <br>
-Fertility rate vs. infant mortality, sized by population
+Infant mortality vs. fertility rate, sized by population

      motionChart(gap_dslabs,